PrithviElancherran/Mini-vLLM/README.md

 # My Mini-vLLM

-A from-scratch custom implementation of vLLM's core inference engine, designed for learning and experimentation.
+A lightweight custom implementation of vLLM's core inference engine built from scratch, designed for learning and experimentation.
 This project provides self-contained implementations of paged attention, flash attention, and the complete LLM serving pipeline—no black-box dependencies.

 Built on concepts from [Nano-vLLM](https://github.com/GeeeekExplorer/nano-vllm), with custom Triton kernels for all attention mechanisms.